 Luke 23:44-49 And it was about the sixth hour, and there was a darkness over all the earth until the ninth hour.
 And the sun was darkened, and the veil of the temple was rent in the midst.
 And when Jesus had cried with a loud voice, he said, Father, into your hands I commend my spirit: and having said thus, he gave up the ghost.
 Now when the centurion [a Roman witness] saw what was done, he glorified God, saying, Certainly this was a righteous man.
 And all the people that came together to that sight, beholding the things which were done, smote their breasts, and returned.
 And all his acquaintance, and the women that followed him from Galilee, stood afar off, beholding these things.

 All those people saw the curtain rent, so we have more than two witnesses by far.
 You might wonder, was it the curtain that was between the Holy Place and the Holy of Holies?
-The answer is no. In the front of the Temple was a huge curtain 70 or 80 feet high, and was very thick.
+The answer is no. In the front of the Temple was a huge curtain, 70 or 80 feet high and very thick.
 That was the curtain that was rent.
 The whole Temple was opened up before mankind.
 Nobody could have seen into the Holy of Holies, but that huge curtain everybody saw.
 It was in clear view.
 It probably tore with a tremendous ripping sound as some angel tore it in pieces.

 The only place near to the city, outside the camp, and having a straight-line vision of the Temple was from the Mount of Olives, directly east of the Temple.
 But there is other strong evidence.
 The sacrifices of Leviticus 16:27 on the Day of Atonement, which the Jews considered the holiest day of the year, had to be burned on the Miphkad altar outside the camp.
 Now remember what was burned there represented Jesus Christ.
 He was the goat that was chosen to die, and that offering for sin did not go on the brazen altar.
 It bypassed the brazen altar and was taken straight out to the Miphkad altar because that goat represented Christ dying as our atonement and means of reconciliation.
 He was the sin offering.